timeflux/burst/README.md

 # Burst VEP

 This Timeflux application is a proof-of-concept of the Burst VEP method.
-For the theoretical background and details regarding the implementation, please refer to [our paper](http://dx.doi.org/10.1088/1741-2552/ad8ef7).
+For the theoretical background and details regarding this implementation, please refer to [our paper](http://dx.doi.org/10.1088/1741-2552/ad8ef7).

 ## Installation